JiaweiZhuang/old_cloud_GC/README.md

 This tutorial is a proof of concept, aiming to show the capability of GEOS-Chem to run on commercial clouds.

-You will be able to finish a GEOS-Chem simulation successfully in this tutorial, but for real applications (i.e. long-term, data-intensive simulations), there are much more discuss.
+You will be able to finish a GEOS-Chem simulation successfully in this tutorial, but for real applications (i.e. long-term, data-intensive simulations), there are much more to discuss.
 See "Future Plans and Possible Directions" at the end of this page for more information.

 I came up with this idea and finished all the current work in 2 days,